api3dao/vitepress-docs/docs/guides/dapis/read-a-dapi/index.md

 ## Summary

-For additional information on how to read from a self-funded dAPI proxy, please refer to the [datafeed-reader-example<ExternalLinkImage/>](https://github.com/api3dao/data-feed-reader-example) repository which contains a hardhat project with a sample smart contract that reads from a self-funded dAPI proxy.
+For additional information on how to read from a dAPI proxy, please refer to the [datafeed-reader-example<ExternalLinkImage/>](https://github.com/api3dao/data-feed-reader-example) repository which contains a hardhat project with a sample smart contract that reads from a dAPI proxy.

 <FlexEndTag/>